 Districts must be aware of potential equity issues between classrooms, teams, or even schools when fundraising.
 If campaigns are not clear about where the money is going, what it is being used for, or who it is benefiting, parents and donors may make assumptions and take issue.

 On some websites, if campaigns do not meet their set funding goal by a specific deadline, the money can be lost (either returned to the donor or rerouted to a completely different campaign on the site).
 This is both valuable funding and time lost which can cause donor frustration.
 Typically a site with flexible goals and deadlines, or that allows the recipient to keep the money is best.

 Reviewing the fees built in and kept by the website or program is important, and usually something that the Financial Services department needs to review to determine if the percentage fee is appropriate.
 Donors may take issue if the fees aren’t transparent.
 Some websites will request an additional “tip” or donation, or even take up to 50% of the funds raised as a fee.

 In every case, the district should have the abilities to easily market fundraisers within their district, as well as “own” and manage their donor information.
 Websites without district controls will typically take ownership of donor information and use it for the remarketing of other campaigns on their site (typically not from your district).
 Owning the marketing and donor management allows districts to fundraise more effectively over time.

-The Livingtree Give platform contains all of the above features and fills the needs of K-12 school districts by providing oversight and management of every online fundraiser in the district.
-Unlike other platforms, Livingtree Give was developed in coordination with district finance teams and based on the recommendations of K-12 law firms, making it the only platform specifically built for K-12 school districts.
+A platform such as Livingtree Give contains all of the features listed above and fills the needs of K-12 school districts by providing oversight and management of every online fundraiser in the district.
+Unlike other platforms, Livingtree Give was developed in coordination with district finance teams, making it the only platform specifically built for K-12 school districts.

-If you’d like more information about how Livingtree Give can help your district manage online fundraising, visit the webpage here, or click the button below to request more information.
+If you’d like more information about how Livingtree Give can help your district manage online fundraising, visit the webpage here.